-Yes, the Local Enterprise Office (LEO) operate an information service and have a business advisor who can discuss your idea/business proposal with you and identify the most appropriate steps for you to take to move your business idea forward.
+Yes, the Local Enterprise Office (LEO) operates an information service and has a business advisor who can discuss your idea/business proposal with you and identify the most appropriate steps for you to take to move your business idea forward.
 Staff of the Local Enterprise Office (LEO) will be in a position to direct you towards appropriate soft supports such as business advice & planning days, training courses, mentors, workshops, programmes...etc.
+Please visit our website to make a Business Advice appointment.